Dangerous Premises

 Drownings

 Residential pool owners may be liable for drownings, fatal or not.
-Pool owners need to have some kind of supervision on deck or nearby who can clearly see occupants and their actions.
+Pool owners need to have some kind of supervision on deck or nearby so that occupants and their actions can be clearly seen.
 Providing floaties or life jackets for weak swimmers and having a life ring available can make all the difference between a safe day at the pool and a life-threatening accident.

 Swimming Pool Insurance

-Above-ground and in-ground swimming pools carry high risk among insurers.
+Above-ground and in-ground swimming pools carry a high risk for insurers.
 While homeowners insurance typically includes personal injury coverage, this might not be enough to cover costs associated with a swimming pool accident.
-Residential pool owners should consider looking for additional swimming pool liability insurance that specifically protects them and their wallets should a swimming pool accident or injury occur.
+Residential pool owners should consider looking for additional swimming pool liability insurance that specifically protects their finances should a swimming pool accident or injury occur.